 In addition to the healthcare professionals and practitioners that attend, the A4M also hosts a 60,000-square-foot exhibit hall, in which over 600 exhibitors, companies, and A4M sponsors receive the opportunity to network extensively with the thousands of attendees.

 This spurs collaboration and cooperation with technologies, laboratory services, medical devices, and a host of other products that can provide practitioners with multiple ways to best optimize their respective practices.

 Moreover, A4M provides a general session coupled with multiple educational tracks in order to keep its attendees informed of the latest and most advanced therapies, protocols, and topics in the

 medical and healthcare spheres.
 Aside from these tracks A4M also provides educational workshops, certifications and fellowships in Aesthetics medicine along with specialty symposia focusing on various topics throughout the year at various venues.
 The A4M does not focus on traditional, general medical education, but rather on the advancements of preventative and anti-aging medicine, which entails and encompasses multiple terms: integrative medicine, preventive medicine, functional medicine, nutritional medicine, regenerative medicine.

 The primary reason for A4M’s success is due to the quality of its education.
 This is what MMI is instrumental in providing.

 Metabolic Medical Institute (MMI) was founded in 2014 as the branch of A4M that houses and contains all of the advanced medical education available to practitioners and allied health professionals.

-The offered education ranges from Certifications in brain fitness and nutrition to sports management and addiction, to Fellowship Programs in Metabolic and Nutritional Medicine, Integrative Medicine, Aesthetics, Integrative Cancer, and Stem Cell Therapies.
+MMI offers education that ranges from Certifications in brain fitness and nutrition to sports management and addiction, in addition to Fellowship Programs in Metabolic and Nutritional Medicine, Integrative Medicine, Aesthetics, Integrative Cancer, and Stem Cell Therapies.

 The infrastructure of MMI is multi-layered and constantly changing: multiple layers and levels of faculty, directors, advisors, and lecturers provide feedback and revisions of program content to ensure that every course and module, whether live or online, has the most up-to-date information and protocols.
 Beyond CME guidelines and requirements, we have continuously revised our curriculum since its initial launch, and are proud to provide our audience with a consistent process of creating the most current content available.